ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 This repository is maintained by [SciLifeLab Data Centre](https://www.scilifelab.se/data/) and [NBIS](https://nbis.se/).
 The data-type specific metadata templates are created in collaboration with SciLifeLab data producing platforms.
 For contributors to individual metadata templates please see the relevant subsection on the specific template readme pages.

+This work was originally started in the context of a NBIS Technical Development Project in collaboration between NGI, NBIS and SciLifeLab Data Centre.